nicofretti/flink_experiment/README.md

   - Standard aircraft = 10-20 years.
   - New aircraft = 10 years or less.

 **Idea**: an old plane is a plane that is older than 20 years.
 So, we have to compute the delay for each flight, which is the difference between the actual elapsed time and the scheduled elapsed time.
-Then we have to group the flights by the age of the plane and compute the average delay for each age.
+Then we have to group the flights by the age of the plane (old or new) and compute the average delay for each age.

 ```java
 // File: org.data.expo.PlansSufferDelay